Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Geometry from the Effective Action and Curved Momentum Source

-The delta-function singularity in curvature corresponds to a conical defect in spacetime.
-Integrating the curvature over space identifies the ADM mass:
+The delta--function curvature singularity should be understood in the distributional sense and indicates the presence of a conical defect in the spacetime geometry.
+In asymptotically $AdS_3$ spacetimes the physical mass is determined from the asymptotic behavior of the metric at the boundary rather than by integrating the scalar curvature.
+The deficit angle produced by the localized source will be used to determine the ADM mass $(M_{ADM})$ of the solution which we shall compute in the next subsection.
+This is the energy measured by an observer, stationed at the boundary of $AdS_3$.
+As we shall demonstrate that $M_{ADM}$ will have non-linear relation on $Q$, as we need to take gravitational binding energy in consideration.

-The deformation of momentum space thus introduces a regularization: because \( M = m_p \tan^{-1}(m/m_p) \) saturates at high energies, the ADM mass remains finite.
-This contrasts sharply with the undeformed point particle in (2+1) dimensions, where the ADM mass diverges.
+The deformation of momentum space will thus introduce an effective regularization on $M_{ADM}$ like $M$.
+In fact, as the renormalized mass $M=m_p\tan^{-1}(m/m_p)$ saturates at large energies, the ADM mass too will remain finite.
+This contrasts with the undeformed point particle in $(2+1)$--dimensional gravity, where the corresponding mass parameter can diverge.

-We emphasize that the mass \( M \) is not gravitational in origin.
-It arises as an effective result of the particle dynamics governed by curved momentum space.
-Nevertheless, the Einstein equations respond to \( T_{\mu\nu} \) as a classical source.
-Importantly, this stress-energy tensor is defined on the same spacetime manifold whose geometry is being solved for, consistent with a semiclassical gravitational framework.
-The geometry thus encodes quantum gravitational effects through the backreaction of a nontrivial momentum space structure.
+We emphasize that the mass $Q$ is not gravitational in origin.
+Rather, it arises as an effective parameter characterizing the particle dynamics induced by the curved momentum space.
+Nevertheless the Einstein equations respond to $T_{\mu\nu}$ as a classical source.
+Importantly, this stress--energy tensor is defined on the same spacetime manifold whose geometry is being solved for, consistent with a semiclassical gravitational description.
+The resulting spacetime geometry therefore encodes the effects of the curved momentum space through the backreaction of the effective matter source.